mongodb/docs/source/includes/tutorials/get-pipeline.rst

-We provide you with a sample data pipeline so that you can use the MongoDB Kafka Connector.
+We provide a sandbox that includes the services you need to build your sample data pipeline.

-Use bash or a similar shell to run the shell commands in this guide.
-To download the files that define your sample data pipeline, clone the tutorial repository and navigate into the tutorial directory using the following commands:
+To download the sandbox, clone the tutorial repository to your development environment.
+Then navigate to the directory that corresponds to the quick start example.
+If you use bash or a similar shell, use the following commands:

 .. code-block:: bash